Disclaimer: This is Untrue.

 *

-The Knights Templar might have discovered extremely valuable
+The Knights Templar may have discovered something extremely valuable in Jerusalem in 1127 CE.

-The Knights Templar was empowered and started to receive a large amount of
+The Knights Templar were empowered and started to receive a large amount of financial

 *